 The Department of Immunology faculty members focus on interrogation of immune regulation in cancer with the goal of developing novel immune strategies to combat cancer.

-The Molecular Oncology Department faculty members share common interests in understanding signal transduction pathways from the cell surface to the nucleus.
+The Department of Molecular Oncology faculty members shares common interests in understanding signal transduction pathways from the cell surface to the nucleus.
 They also aim to clarify the mechanisms by which a number of nuclear proteins control different cellular regulatory processes, such as gene expression and DNA replication.